 But one thing it’s not is a public speaking coach!

-The truth is that your NLV couldn’t care less about helping you improve, let alone succeed.
+The truth is that your NLV doesn’t want to help you improve, let alone succeed.
 It’s more like a vampire (out to suck your lifeblood) than a public speaking coach who’s actually on your team, as this quick comparison shows:

-“Your accent is so thick, no one is going to understand a word that you’re saying.”
+NLV: “You speak English with an accent, so no one is going to understand a word that you’re saying.”

 Managing Your Nasty Little Voice Takes Work, But You Can Do It

 Your dumb-but-persistent NLV can wreak a lot of havoc, so don’t let it run wild!
 Instead, fight back with strategies like these:

 - When you notice a negative or self-destructive thought, acknowledge it and then let it go.
 The thought has nothing to teach you, so don’t waste your time engaging with it.
 Instead, look for a technique — ignoring it, swatting it away, thinking positive things about yourself, or just telling yourself “Oh, I’m having that thought again” — that reliably helps you marginalize your NLV.

 - Practice feeling confident and proud when you practice your public speaking — and if you can’t do that yet, try to “fake it ’till you make it”!
 (Your Avatar will help you with this.)

 - Work a little bit on your public speaking skills every day.
 Spend a few seconds “ar-ti-cu-la-ting,” or make an Instant Speech about dinner, or practice describing your work in a more conversational way.
 Your NLV needs to see that it can’t shake your goal of becoming a skilled public speaker, and seeing yourself improve a little bit every day will build your confidence as well as your skills.